mdjahidhasan009/JavaScript-Note/global_variables.md

    var b = 20; // Explicitly declared global variable
    console.log(window.b); // 20
    ```
-* **Accessing Global Variables** Global variables can be accessed from anywhere in your code, including inside functions
+* **Accessing Global Variables** The global variables can be accessed from anywhere in your code, including inside
-  and blocks.
+  functions and blocks.
    ```js
    var c = 30;